paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-053-miscellaneous-rights-and-benefits.md

 1996—Subsec. (f)(2)(B).
 Pub.
 L. 104–106 substituted “, as determined in accordance with the Immigration and Nationality Act ([8 U.S.C.
 1101](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1101&num=0&edition=prelim) et seq.)” for “(as defined in section 101(a)(22) of the Immigration and Nationality Act ([8 U.S.C.
 1101(a)(22)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1101/a/22&num=0&edition=prelim)))”.

+#### Pilot Program To Increase Access to Food on Military Installations of the Army
+Pub.
+L. 118–159, div.
+A, title VI, § 654, Dec.
+23, 2024, 138 Stat.
+1939, as amended by Pub.
+L. 119–60, div.
+A, title VI, § 663, Dec.
+18, 2025, 139 Stat.
+915, provided that: “(a) In General.—Not later than 180 days after the date of the enactment of this Act [Dec.
+23, 2024], the Secretary of a military department shall implement a pilot program to increase access to food on military installations under the jurisdiction of the Secretary for members of the Armed Forces who reside on such military installations. “(b) Access.—Food made available under the program under this section shall be accessible with a common access card (or other means determined appropriate by the Secretary of the military department concerned) at dining facilities, commissaries, exchanges, restaurants, and other locations where such members can obtain food. “(c) Termination.—The pilot program under this section shall terminate five years after the date of the enactment of this Act. “(d) Reporting.—“(1) Progress reports.—At the end of each calendar quarter until the pilot program terminates, the Secretary of a military department shall submit to the Committees on Armed Services of the Senate and House of Representatives a progress report regarding implementation of the pilot program. “(2) Final report.—Not later than 90 days after the pilot program terminates, the Secretary of a military department shall submit to the Committees on Armed Services of the Senate and House of Representatives a final report regarding the pilot program.
+Such report shall include the following elements:“(A) Lessons learned from the pilot program. “(B) The recommendation of the Secretary whether to expand or make permanent the pilot program. “(C) If the Secretary recommends expansion, the military installations covered by such recommended expansion. “(D) Limitations to the operation or expansion of the pilot program. “(E) Any information the Secretary determines appropriate.”

 #### Food Insecurity Among Military Families: Data Collection; Training; Report
 Pub.
 L. 117–263, div.
 A, title VI, § 645, Dec.
 23, 2022, 136 Stat.
 2637, provided that: “(a) Data Collection.—Not later than one year after the date of the enactment of this Act [Dec.
 23, 2022], the Under Secretary of Defense for Personnel and Readiness, in coordination with the Under Secretary for Food, Nutrition, and Consumer Services of the Department of Agriculture, shall—“(1) develop a survey, in collaboration with the Department of Agriculture, to determine how many members of the Armed Forces serving on active duty, and dependents of such members, are food insecure; “(2) issue the survey to such members and dependents; “(3) collect data related to the number of such members and dependents who—“(A) are eligible for the basic needs allowance under [section 402b of title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section402b&num=0&edition=prelim), United States Code; “(B) receive such basic needs allowance; and “(C) are surveyed on the use, by such members and dependents, of Federal nutrition assistance programs, including—“(i) the supplemental nutrition assistance program under the Food and Nutrition Act of 2008 ([7 U.S.C.
 2011](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section2011&num=0&edition=prelim) et seq.); “(ii) the special supplemental nutrition program for women, infants, and children under section 17 of the Child Nutrition Act of 1966 ([42 U.S.C.
 1786](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1786&num=0&edition=prelim)); and “(iii) the school lunch program under the Richard B. Russell National School Lunch Act ([42 U.S.C.
 1751](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1751&num=0&edition=prelim) et seq.), and the school breakfast program under section 4 of the Child Nutrition Act of 1966 ([42 U.S.C.
 1773](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1773&num=0&edition=prelim)); “(4) develop and carry out a plan to train and designate an individual who will assist members at military installations on how and where to refer such members and their dependents for participation in Federal nutrition assistance programs described in paragraph (3)(C); and “(5) coordinate efforts of the Department of Defense to address food insecurity and nutrition. “(b) Report.—Not later than one year after the date of the enactment of this Act [Dec.
 23, 2022], and annually thereafter for the four subsequent years, the Under Secretary of Defense for Personnel & Readiness shall submit to the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives], the Committees on Agriculture and Education and Labor [now Committee on Education and the Workforce] of the House of Representatives, and the Committee on Agriculture, Nutrition, and Forestry of the Senate, a report including the following:“(1) The number of members of the Armed Forces serving on active duty and their dependents who are food insecure. “(2) The number of such members and their dependents who use the Federal nutrition assistance programs described in subsection (a)(3). “(3) The number of such members and their dependents described in subsection (a)(3). “(4) The status of implementation of the plan under subsection (a)(5) [sic; probably should be “subsection (a)(4)”].”